 Capabilities and Processes:

-Laser processing adds value to your product, aids in manufacturing steps, and benefits design.
+Laser processing adds value to your product as well as aids in manufacturing steps and benefits design.

 Various Laser capabilities are listed below.

 Cutting (machining) of features or outer profiles –

 Your design is easily converted to a precise computer controller motion file by our CAM software.
 Laser machining is sometimes the only option for extremely hard materials such as alumina ceramics.
 Hardness or softness is not a limiting factor for the laser.
 The small laser beam diameter adds flexibility to your design.
 Furthermore, easy to prepare ‘soft tooling’ saves time and money over conventional tooling.
 The laser beam does not wear out from contact with materials – This is true for one or two prototypes up to thousands of parts.

 This laser processing can be done on blank materials or precisely aligned to your preexisting features.

 Drilling (often applied to producing round holes) can be used for reducing weight, providing through paths for electrical connections or component pins.
 Drilling can provide clearance for parts in stack-ups.